Service Oriented Architecture - SOA

 Service Oriented Architecture, as an idea is still in a very nascent stage of evolution with common misconceptions and myths persisting even about basic tenets of the practice.
 Many companies are still very skeptical about SOA scalability and benefits.

-Some of the following feature high on the list of concerns related to SOA scalability:
+Some of the following feature high on the list of concerns related to SOA scalability -

 Business processes often run on existing applications and computing environments long after they were first put in place.
 Changing the entire IT infrastructure to accommodate new functionalities or building each application from the ground up each time is too expensive and time-consuming for most enterprises.